beva-dev/beva-dev/README.md

 - 🌱 Dev wanna be
 - 🤔 I’m looking for help with coding
-- ⚡ Fun fact: I like vintage stuff : Nintendo Game & Watch oldies
+- ⚡ Fun fact: I like Nintendo Game & Watch oldies

 Connect with me:
 📧 beva.dev@protonmail.com